KITATUS/KITATUS.github.io/_posts/2022-04-22-gamedevterminology.md

 : <b><em>Example for KDA: 10 kills, 5 deaths and 5 Assists is a 3.0 KDA  [(Kills + Assists) / Deaths]</em></b>

 ### L
+Line Trace
+: A technique originating from computer graphics rendering involves projecting a straight line or ray from an origin point out into the scene.
+This technique is commonly used in video games for collision detection, selecting objects, and creating visual effects.
+It is sometimes referred to as a Raycast.

 Level Design
 : The process of creating playable and engaging game environments for players to explore and interact with.
 It involves the placement of objects, obstacles, enemies, and other elements to create a cohesive and challenging gameplay experience.